-In one of his recent publications,1 Philip Alexander traces the development of Enoch's image through the Jewish literature of the Second Temple period up to the early Middle Ages.
-His study points to 'a genuine, ongoing tradition' that shows the astonishing persistence of certain motifs.
+In one of his recent publications, Philip Alexander traces the development of Enoch's image through the Jewish literature of the Second Temple period up to the early Middle Ages.1 His study points to 'a genuine, ongoing tradition' that shows the astonishing persistence of certain motifs.
 As an example, Alexander explicates the evolution of Enoch's priestly role which was prominent in the Second Temple materials and underwent in the later Merkabah sources further development in Metatron's sacerdotal duties.
 He observes that 'Enoch in Jubilees in the second century BCE is a high priest.
-Almost a thousand years later he retains this role in the Heikhalot texts, though in a rather different setting'.
-Noting the long-lasting association of Enoch-Metatron3 with the sacerdotal office, Alexander
+Almost a thousand years later he retains this role in the Heikhalot texts, though in a rather different setting'.2 Noting the long-lasting association of Enoch-Metatron3 with the sacerdotal office, Alexander draws attention to the priestly role of this

-1. P. S. Alexander, 'From Son of Adam to a Second God: Transformation of the Biblical Enoch', in M.E.
-Stone and T.A.
-Bergen (eds.), Biblical Figures Outside the Bible (Harrisburg: Trinity Press International, 1998), pp. 87-122 (102-104); H. Odeberg, 3 Enoch or the Hebrew Book of Enoch (New York: Ktav, 1973), pp. 52-63.
+1 P. Alexander, 'From Son of Adam to a Second God: Transformation of the Biblical Enoch', Biblical Figures Outside the Bible (ed.
+M. E. Stone and T. A. Bergen; Harrisburg: Trinity Press International, 1998), pp. 102-104.